zaphosting/docs/docs/corekeeper-firststeps-dashboard.md

 ---
 id: corekeeper-firststeps-dashboard
 title: "Core Keeper: Dashboard Overview"
-description: Information about the dashboard of an Core Keeper server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information about the dashboard of an Core Keeper server from ZAP-Hosting
 sidebar_label: Dashboard
 services:
   -   - gameserver-corekeeper